karttur/geoimagine/_posts/2018/2018-10-23-blog-GRACE.markdown

 # Introduction

 This post goes through the steps needed to produce colored maps of the trends in global water storage using data from the [GRACE (Gravity Recovery and Climate Experiment)](https://grace.jpl.nasa.gov) mission.
-To actually repeat the steps you must have installed Karttur´s GeoImagine Framework.
+To actually repeat the steps you must have installed Karttur´s GeoImagine Framework as described in the [previous](../blog-import-project-eclipse/) post.

 <figure>
 <img src="{{ site.commonurl }}/images/{{ site.data.images[page.figure1].file }}">